FAQ: Is Waterloo Ranch An Organic Ranch?

 This is all to say that the choice to feed our livestock organic feed or not, is not an ideological choice, it’s one of ranch and industry viability.
 While we instinctively prefer the most ‘natural’ of options in every scenario, the question of how a fully organic agricultural industry would reliably feed 8 billion people remains unanswered.
 There is undoubtedly a worldwide over-reliance on synthetic agricultural products, and there certainly is an unholy ‘Big Ag’/government alliance, but the fact remains that an absolute, worldwide ban on the use of these products in the production of hay and grain (and other products) would not be based on actual evidence of harm to humans due to consumption of non-organic meats, and would absolutely result in an almost-immediate global food supply and cost crisis.
 This is not some hyperbolic, Monsanto or Dow Chemical propaganda, it’s just the economic math (more land, more labor, and lower yields), so as small regenerative ranchers, we must accept the reality that organic agricultural practices are not always inherently sustainable and a net good by nature of being ‘natural,’ and conventional agricultural practices are not always to be avoided at all costs.
 What this means is that we don’t get to deal in absolutes, and our mission as ranchers is more of an unfolding journey than it is some clear path to a rigidly-defined destination.

 Though we have our values as our guide, they often present us with competing demands.
 We endeavor to support our greater community by buying and selling as locally as possible; we endeavor to raise and grow the most natural, highest-quality, affordable products for our customers through regenerative agricultural systems that ensure the happiness and health of our animals, and the long life of our soil.
 Our feed (and all other) choices have been run through this filter, and while not organic at this time, we remain immensely proud of our premium feeds and our premium meats.
-Our premium, hay-tested hay comes at a 30% higher price than average hay, and our premium, non-GMO grain feed mix free of corn and soy, comes at a price 500% higher than the most affordable grain.
+Our premium, hay-tested hay comes at a 90% higher price than 'feeder hay,' and our premium, non-GMO grain feed mix free of corn and soy, comes at a price 500% higher than the most affordable grain.
 The organic grain options we’ve researched come with concessions on ingredients and measurable nutritional value, and they come at a price more than 200% over our current (already-expensive) premium grain feed mix.

 Personally, we are incredibly discerning consumers when it comes to food.
 We read every food label, we buy organic products quite regularly, and we fully trust the safety and quality of our products; we hope you will as well.